owjd03/tp/docs/DeveloperGuide.md

 1. FA requests to list clients
 2. ClientCore shows a list of clients
 3. FA requests to tag a specific client in the list.
-4. ClientCore tag the client and group them with similar tags.
+4. ClientCore tag the client.

     Use case ends.